hasegawaren/AI-System-for-Screening-Chronic-Kidney-Disease-with-Diabetes/README.md

 ### 4. Open browser
 Go to http://localhost:5000

+---

 ## My Role
 - Developed frontend input form using HTML + CSS
-- Implemented backend logic in Flask (Python) to:
-    Load and use the .joblib model
-    Process form inputs
-    Calculate eGFR and classify kidney stage
+- Implemented backend logic in Flask (Python) to: Load and use the .joblib model, Process form inputs and Calculate eGFR and classify kidney stage
 - Rendered results dynamically using Jinja2 templates
 - Supported academic publication (but did not train the ML model) ⚠️ Note: The machine learning model (selected.joblib) was provided and not trained in this repository.